 There was a lot to look forward to when David finished the first half of his junior year of high school.
 He was preparing for the ACT, track season was approaching, and he was beginning to make all the necessary plans for college.
 But in early 2018, those plans and hopes all changed.
-In January of that year, David was diagnosed with synovial sarcoma on his vocal cords, one of the rarest forms of cancer there is.
+In January of that year, David was diagnosed with a rare form of cancer on his vocal cords.
 Before long, the disease coupled with his intense chemotherapy left him weak, and eventually he decided he no longer wanted to be in school.
 But that doesn’t mean he wanted to stop learning.

 Ever since he was a young boy, David has loved to fish, and growing up in small lake community, he always had plenty of opportunity to go out and practice.
 Looking to fill his spare time while back at home battling his disease, rather than simply sticking to what he knew, David wanted to try something he had never done before: fly fishing.
 With the help of YouTube tutorials, books from the library, and hours spent at the nearby lake, he taught himself the skill.